githubtraining/write-a-ll-course/responses/04_choose-a-template.md

 ### :keyboard: Activity: Edit the config file to reference your chosen template repository

-1. Create the repository under the same account that will own the course.
+1. Choose a repository to be a template.
+    - It's important that {{ owner }}, the owner of _this_ repository, is also the owner of the template repository.
     - It doesn't have to be complete, but it should have at least one commit.
-If you don't know where to begin,
+If you don't know where to begin, you can [fork this github-games repository](https://github.com/githubtraining/github-games) and use that until you have built one yourself.
 2. [Edit the `config.yml` file in this branch]({{ url }}) to replace the commented `name` and `repo`.
     - **Important!** Make sure the `name:` field is _different_ than this repository!
 Otherwise, you won't be able to take your own course.